MineRobber9000/NeXUS/API.md

 Returns a canvas.
 Canvases are faster at pixel manipulation, at the cost of lacking certain drawing features.
-The optional x and y arguments are to initialize the canvas with pixels from the canvas (out-of-range pixels are filled with black).
+The optional x and y arguments are to initialize the canvas with pixels from the screen (out-of-range pixels are filled with black).

 NOTE: Canvases are currently broken; attempting to create one will cause NeXUS